Meet Patricia "Patty" O'Grady

 1975 California State University at San Jose, M.S.

 1982 University of Maryland College Park , Ph.D.

 Career Specialties: An expert in the area of positive psychology in education, Patty O’Grady’s book,

 Positive Psychology in the Elementary School Classroom

 Professional and Community Activities: O’Grady is an expert blogger for Psychology Today and also is a frequent guest blogger for other publications such as Education Week.
-O’Grady is featured in the upcoming SAGE Psychology Video Series (Fall, 2015).
+O’Grady is an invited expert speaker in three educational videos in the upcoming SAGE Psychology Video Series (Fall, 2015).

 In addition to her public scholarship, O'Grady has published numerous articles in academic journals including in New Horizons for Learning (John Hopkins University) and the National Teaching and Learning Forum (Jossey-Bass).

 She is a popular conference keynote speaker and invited presenter.
 Most recently, she spoke at the Learning and Brain Conference (San Francisco), the Young Child Expo (New York), World Congress on Positive Psychology (Orlando) and the Progressive Education Network (New York).

 O’Grady has been invited to conduct professional development throughout the U.S., in Tasmania and in Thailand.
 She is currently engaged in international research on developmental assets with the Search Institute and is on the program development advisory board of Positive Edge (UK).

 On a local level, O’Grady is currently conducting research on mindfulness for the Hillsborough County School District (HCSD) with other HCSD research proposals in progress.